Bit-Apps-Pro/file-manager/readme.txt

 ✨ Overview of other products we are offering :

-📝 [**Bit Form**](https://wordpress.org/plugins/bit-form/): One of our best selling product.
-Bit Form is an amazing drag & drop form builder that allows you to create custom forms to interact with your visitors.
+📝 [**Bit Form**](https://wordpress.org/plugins/bit-form/): Bit Form is an amazing drag & drop form builder that allows you to create custom forms to interact with your visitors.
 It gives you the freedom to create any form you want, no coding required.

 🚀 [**Bit Integrations**](https://wordpress.org/plugins/bit-integrations/): Send WordPress Forms, WooCommerce, LMS, Membership plugin and other data to your Google Sheet, CRM, Email Marketing Tools and other platforms.